What to expect from a lender valuation

 Will you have to pays for it?

-While some lenders claim not to charge for the lender valuation, you will end up paying for it one way or another.
+While some lenders claim not to charge for their valuation, you will end up paying for it one way or another.
 Others will ask for it as part of the fees paid when applying for a mortgage.

 A mortgage valuation can cost between £150 and £1,500 is usually based on the price of the property.